0BananaBig0/from_gcc_to_cpp/docs/Gcc.md

 ###### Explanation

-1. Explicit linking, also known as **run-time dynamic linking**, gives the programmer more control, allowing applications to **dynamically load shared libraries** and **access their functions** during execution, rather than linking them at compile time.
+1. Explicit linking, also known as **run-time dynamic linking**, is a dynamic linking form where the application manually loads libraries during execution.
+2. It gives the programmer more control, allowing applications to **dynamically load shared libraries** and **access their functions** during execution, rather than linking them at compile time.
-2. The programmers will **use some specific functions to manage the dynamic linking explicitly**.
+3. The programmers will **use some specific functions to manage the dynamic linking explicitly**.

 ###### Characteristics